 All those visually recording a meeting are requested to only focus on recording councillors, officers and the public who are directly involved in the conduct of the meeting.
 The Chair of the meeting will ask any members of the public present if they have objections to being visually recorded.
 Those visually recording a meeting are asked to respect the wishes of those who do not wish to be filmed or photographed.
-Failure by someone recording a meeting to respect the wishes of those who do not wish to be filmed and photographed may result in the Chair instructing them to cease recording or in their exclusion from the meeting.
+Failure by someone recording a meeting to respect the wishes of those who do not wish to be filmed or photographed.
+Failure by someone recording a meeting to respect the instructing them to cease recording or in their exclusion from the meeting.